geodynamics/pylith/examples/2d/box/README.md

 * Output of auxiliary information for boundary conditions and materials

-Faults are discussed in the 2d/strike-slip and 2d/reverse example suites.
+Faults are discussed in the 2d/strike-slip, 2d/reverse, and 2d/subduction example sets.

 ## Step01: Axial extension with Dirichlet boundary conditions